yereverluvinunclebert/Panzer-Clock-Ywidget/README.md

 Change to false if it is true.

+5. Double-click on the widgets .KON file and it will install and run

-Then you should be able to start Yahoo!
+Wit these instructions you should be able to start Yahoo!
 Widgets and the menubar item should appear.
-Widgets can then be started from the menubar or by double-clicking them in the usual way.
+Widgets can then be started from the menubar or by double-clicking on the KON file in the usual way.

 LICENCE AGREEMENTS: